Domestic Violence Battery in Pasco County, FL

 After an arrest for domestic violence, the next court date will be scheduled within a few weeks of the arraignment.
 If you retain a criminal defense attorney, a waiver of arraignment and a “not guilty” plea will be entered in your case.

 Your attorney will also demand a copy of the police reports and other evidence that the prosecutor intends to use against you including 911 calls, surveillance videos, or written statements.

 After the arraignment, a status or disposition court date will be scheduled every few weeks.
 After discovery has been completed, the case might be set for motion hearings and a jury trial.

 Domestic Violence in Pasco County, FL – Visit the website of the Pasco Sheriff to find information on the Auxiliary Aids Plan.
 Domestic violence cases in Pasco County, FL, are often investigated by the Intimate Violence Enhanced Services Team.
-InVEST includes both detectives and domestic violence shelter advocate who work together to help victims of domestic and dating violence.
-The offers services to survivors of intimate partner violence and monitors offenders.
+InVEST includes both detectives and domestic violence shelter advocates who work together to help victims of domestic and dating violence.
+The sheriff’s office provides services to survivors of intimate partner violence and monitors offenders.